-- A per table party limit of 4 persons must be maintained whether seating is indoor or outdoor unless the members of the party are from the same household.
-When parties are from the same household, tables may seat up to 6 persons.
+- A per table party limit of 6 persons must be maintained whether seating is indoors or outdoors.
 Restaurants must also make reasonable accommodations to party sizes to accommodate guests with disabilities such as allowing additional seating for health care aides.
-Whenever possible, it is recommended to have a maximum of 4 persons for 100 square feet (10 square meters)
+Whenever possible, it is recommended to have a maximum of 6 persons for 100 square feet (10 square meters).

 - Tables must be arranged such that the distance from the back of one chair to the back of another chair shall be at least 6 feet apart and guests shall face each other from a distance of at least 3 feet (3 foot of internal table distance does not apply to parties consisting of one household unit).* In order to facilitate compliance with these distancing requirements, restaurants must establish a procedure to inquire from arriving parties whether or not they consist of one household unit.
 It is recommended that seating configurations be prearranged to ensure that parties reporting themselves as being from different households are seated at tables accommodating the 3-foot internal distancing requirement.